CANewbould/CANOE/README.md

 ## OOP and dot-notation

 CANOE doesn't offer a route to Object-Oriented Programming (OOP) although a sister project (OE4OOP) does.
-The latter project adopts some of the styles and conventions of CANOE and so, one day, the two may be merged.
+The latter project adopts the styles and conventions of CANOE and so, one day, the two may be merged.
 (An OE4OOP 'object' is a **pointer**, which operates in a parallel fashion to a **type** in CANOE.)

 CANOE, however, does, consciously, adopt an object-centred (OC) approach.
 By this is meant the focus on **type**s, their inter-relationships, the functions that operate on each type and how inheritance of these applies.